FireHouse

 As the 1990s progressed, the band remained very popular in Asia, mainly in Japan and Southeast Asian countries such as Thailand, India, Malaysia, Philippines, Indonesia and Singapore.
 They also maintained popularity in South America and Europe.
 FireHouse continued to release new material throughout the late 1990s and into the early 2000s, most of which successfully charted in Japan.
 The band has also continued to tour internationally, having participated twice in the annual Rock Never Stops Tour with other bands from the same genre.
 FireHouse is estimated to have sold over 7 million albums worldwide since their debut.

-Originally composed of vocalist/keyboardist C. J. Snare, guitarist Bill Leverty, drummer Michael Foster and bassist Perry Richardson, the band has maintained its original members with the exception of Richardson, who departed in 2000.
-Richardson was replaced two times before current bassist, Allen McKenzie, was given the position in 2004.
-Snare remained as the lead singer of FireHouse until his death on April 5, 2024.
-He was replaced by a former American Idol Season 21 contestant Nate Peck, who has been touring with the band since 2023 taking Snare's place as a temporary lead vocalist, citing health issues.
-Snare would pass away in April of 2024, and Peck continues to provide lead vocals.
+Originally composed of vocalist/keyboardist C. J. Snare, guitarist Bill Leverty, drummer Michael Foster and bassist Perry Richardson, the band maintained its core lineup for nearly four decades with the exception of Richardson, who departed in 2000.
+Richardson was replaced briefly two times before current bassist, Allen McKenzie, was given the position in 2004.
+Snare remained as the lead singer of FireHouse until late 2023, when he stepped aside citing health issues.
+Former American Idol Season 21 contestant Nate Peck substituted as lead singer in Snare's place.
+Following Snare's death in 2024, Peck became the official vocalist of FireHouse.